-We love us some deliciously grilled Creamer potatoes hot off the barbecue, or roasted to perfection in the oven, but sometimes we don’t have 45 minutes to prepare and cook them.
+We love us some deliciously grilled little potatoes hot off the barbecue, or roasted to perfection in the oven, but sometimes we don’t have 45 minutes to prepare and cook them.
 Fortunately, the microwave is a marvel of human technology that can allow us to enjoy deliciously steamed potatoes in a matter of minutes!
 Consider this your Microwave 101 crash course.

 Why You Should be Cooking Potatoes in the Microwave

 The big question around microwave cooking is usually a question of whether or not it’s safe and good for you.
 In general, longer cooking methods also mean higher chances of nutrient loss when cooking produce.
 Because microwaving can sometimes significantly lower the cooking time (five minutes instead of the 15 it would take to boil for veggies like Creamer potatoes) it can help to preserve nutrients as well as flavor!

 Compared to a cooking method like boiling potatoes, using less water will help prevent nutrient and often color loss.
 Ever boil veggies like broccoli and wonder why it ends up coming out all soggy, dull looking, and bland?
 All the delicious vitamins and flavors end up in the swampy-looking water in your pot.
 Microwaving steams the veggies from the inside-out, helping them retain their vibrant colors.

 Cooking veggies safely in the microwave comes down to the kind of container you use to cook them in, and what you use as a cover (to prevent you having to clean-up an impromptu splatter paint masterpiece on the inside of your microwave).